Notice

 Holy Family Chapel, St. Anne’s Sancturary

 Compline is the ancient Christian prayer for the close of the day and originates at least from the 6th century Rule of St. Benedict.
 The service is led by a lay Cantor and consists of prayer, confession of sin; Psalm singing; a brief, chanted scriptural reading; and a few short antiphons before the benediction.
-The whole service lasts about 20 minutes and encourages silent contemplation, before, during, and after.
+The whole service generally lasts less than 15 minutes and encourages silent contemplation, before, during, and after.
 We hope you will join us!

 If you are interested in becoming a cantor, we encourage you to attend a few services and e-mail Caleb Briggs (communications@stannes-annapolis.org).